BPMSoftwareSolutions/no-repo/docs/design/sdk-workflow-taxonomy.md

 - Methods marked `*` are **composite helpers** that internally wrap multiple steps
 - **Gaps** at the end of each workflow flag broken or missing links in the chain
 - Steps labeled _(receiver)_ are called by the other party in a two-agent exchange
+- **Namespace paths** _(v1.1.101)_: every top-level method is also accessible as `client.domain.method()`.
+The SDK was refactored from a flat class into 70 typed domain namespaces (87 source files).
+The flat `client.method()` style is preserved as a backward-compatible alias.
+New code should use namespace paths.
+See the domain surface map in each workflow where applicable.

 ---